PaulBlanche/frugal/docs/data/getting-started/07-using-preact.md

 [warn]> The data object returned by your data fetching methods (`getStaticData`, `getDynamicData` and `handlers`) will be embedded as JSON in the generated markup for islands.
 This means that the data object needs to be serializable.

-The `Page` component will receive in its props the `loaderContext` for you to inject any style or script loaded by frugal :
+The `Page` component will receive in its props the `loaderContext` for you to inject any style or script loaded by Frugal:

 ```tsx
 import { Head, PageProps } from 'https://deno.land/x/frugal/preact.server.ts';